Kickstarter Review

 - Funding Delays: Some project owners were frustrated by how long it took for Kickstarter to release their funds after a successful campaign.

-- Poor Customer Support: Both customers and backers were frustrated by the difficulty of getting in touch with Kickstarter personnel.
+- Poor Customer Support: Both customers and backers were frustrated by the difficulty of getting in touch with Kickstarter customer service.

 Positive Kickstarter Reviews & Testimonials